Close Menu

 Accommodation and Transportation: Planning Your Stay

 Accommodation options in Iceland vary from budget-friendly guesthouses to luxury hotels.
 Book your accommodation in advance, especially if you’re traveling during peak season or for popular tours.
-(See Also: Good Time to Visit Charleston Sc?
-Best Time Ever)
+(See Also: Best Time to Visit Lake District in Autumn – Discover The Hidden Gems)

 Transportation in Iceland is primarily by car, as it offers the most flexibility for exploring the country.
 However, there are also bus services and domestic flights available.